brix/crypto-js/README.md

 ## Release notes

+### 3.3.0

+Rollback, `3.3.0` is the same as `3.1.9-1`.

+The move of using native secure crypto module will be shifted to a new `4.x.x` version.
+As it is a breaking change the impact is too big for a minor release.

 ### 3.2.1

 The usage of the native crypto module has been fixed.
 The import and access of the native crypto module has been improved.